shivams29/Smartchain/README.md

 # Smartchain
-Ethereum like platform (currently in development).
+Ethereum like platform (currently in development) for running smart contracts on a blockchain.
-The interepreter folder contains an index.js file which is an interpreter for the Smart Contract Language.

 # Pre- requisites
 Node JS must be installed.
 For installation head to this link : https://nodejs.org/en/download/